This topic introduces how to use Push SDK for iOS with examples, covering its core interfaces and basic workflow.

 AlivcLivePushStatsInfo *info = [self.livePusher getLivePushStatusInfo];

-/* Get the version number. */
+/* Obtain the SDK version number. */

 NSString *sdkVersion = [self.livePusher getSDKVersion];